 Some of our History topics include learning about the Romans, the ancient Greeks and the Mayan civilisation, amongst many others!
 Children have a variety of opportunities, throughout their school life at Leighton, to visit different sites of historical interest in their wider locality.
 These include Flag Fen, Fossils Galore and the Peterborough Museum.
 They travel further afield to gain first-hand experiences of what it would have been like to live in different eras, by visiting places like the Black Country Museum.
 We also give children the chance to experience what it is like to be a historian by inviting in specialists such as archaeologists.

 Our historical skills are embedded into other areas of the curriculum such as English.
-Children get to write in a range of different genres to show their understanding, such examples would include completing non-fiction texts about dinosaurs or writing as if they were a soldier in the trenches of WW1.
+Children get to write in a range of different genres to show their understanding, such examples would include completing non-fiction texts about Florence Nightingale or writing as if they were a soldier in the trenches of WW1.